smach/ambientWeatherStation/README.md

 * An API key from Ambient Weather
 * An application key from Ambient Weather

 To install the package, you can use any R package that allows easy installation via GitHub, such as devtools, remotes, or githubinstall.
-If using remotes, run
+If using devtools, run

-`remotes::install_github("smach/ambientWeatherStation")`
+`devtools::install_github("smach/ambientWeatherStation", build_vignettes = TRUE)`

 You can get Ambient application and API keys from the [settings page in your AmbientWeather.net account](https://dashboard.ambientweather.net/account).